 19:00PM-22:00PM: 1,200¥ (650¥) 1,500¥ (700¥)

-Can’t travel to Japan?
+Can’t travel to visit these onsens in Japan?

-A visit to Japan is not complete without taking a dip in an Onsen.
+A visit to Japan is incomplete without taking a dip in an Onsen.
 We hope this article is helpful and saves you time researching Onsens to try in Japan.
 If you cannot travel to Japan but still want to experience a Japanese Onsen, Enjoy Authentic Japanese Onsen here at Ikeda Spa Singapore.
 Indulge in a Hinoki Onsen bath made from cypress wood and infused with various bath salts, providing a truly relaxing experience.
 Plus, it’s a great way to escape the hustle and bustle of everyday life.
 Click on the banner below to find out how to get your FREE onsen bath!